Fantasy football playoffs: Jackson, Brady top Week 15 quarterback rankings

 Dec.
 16 (UPI) -- Reigning NFL MVP Lamar Jackson and six-time Super Bowl champion Tom Brady top my quarterback rankings for the semifinal round of the 2020 fantasy football playoffs.

 Aaron Rodgers, Josh Allen and Patrick Mahomes round out my Top 5 options for Week 15.
-Justin Herbert, Ryan Tannehill, Kyler Murray, Ben Roethlisberger and Jared Goff also land in my Top 10.
+Ryan Tannehill, Kyler Murray, Ben Roethlisberger, Jared Goff and Russell Wilson also land in my Top 10.

-I also would consider starting Drew Lock and Derek Carr this week -- but only if you are extremely desperate at the position and in a league with at least 14 teams.
+I also would consider starting Drew Lock this week -- but only if you are extremely desperate at the position and in a league with at least 14 teams.

 Monitor the status for each of your players' games this week as the coronavirus pandemic continues to impact the NFL schedule and player availability.
 This week's schedule also features games on Thursday, Saturday, Sunday and Monday, so remember to check your lineup for player updates.